 Altadore Gymnastic Club is an organization rich in History, that provides comprehensive recreational and competitive gymnastics for men and women athletes of all ages.
 Since 1967 we’ve been Calgary’s favourite Gymnastics Club.
 We’ve trained Olympians and pride ourselves in being a fun place to get fit.

-AGC has been providing the area with quality gymnastics for almost 50 years!
+AGC has been providing the area with quality gymnastics for over 50 years!
 We feel that gymnastics is a great medium for teaching your child the strength, coordination, and body awareness that is a must for all other sports.
 Our programs are designed to safely teach each child at their own age and ability.
 The classes are organized by FUN and CHALLENGING lesson plans which are designed to teach the whole child.

 Our large facility has tons of space for our Preschool, Recreational, and Competitive programs.
 We run each program by timed rotations so that we are never waiting for open equipment.
 Our staff takes pride in providing the cleanest, SAFEST and most organized gymnastics centre in our area.